binayaaryal12/Ukpropertyofficialdata/README.md

 Finally, the columns were reordered into a logical and user-friendly sequence, with key identifiers like price, transfer_date, and postcode placed at the beginning.
 This provides a clean, organized, and ready-to-use dataset for building visualizations and reports in Power BI.

+###  Data Analysis (DAX)
+Several DAX measures were created to perform key calculations and provide insights:

+- Total Transactions- <br/>
+A simple COUNTROWS measure to show the total number of property sales.

+- Count of New Builds- <br/>
+A CALCULATE measure that counts new builds while respecting filters on other columns, but not on the is_new_build column itself.

+- Most Frequent Postcode-  <br/>
+A complex measure using SUMMARIZE, TOPN, and MAXX to find the postcode with the highest number of transactions, which dynamically updates with user-applied filters.